Biologic and Resource Analog Investigations in Low Light Environments (BRAILLE)

 The question of whether life exists on other planets is one of the most important questions in astrobiology research, and most scientists conclude that microbial life is the most likely alien life form we may discover on other worlds.
 As harsh surface conditions on Mars would have destroyed any evidence of past microbial life, Martian caves may provide enough shelter to protect remnants of former microbial communities, preserved as minerals or chemical evidence on lava tube walls.
 The discovery of these and similar “biosignatures” would be exciting evidence of past life on Mars and, possibly, a clue about extant life that could persist in the deeper subsurface of the Red Planet.

 Satellites orbiting the Moon and Mars today have revealed more than a thousand candidate volcanic cave entrances on these bodies.
 We won’t know whether these features are indeed access points to extensive subsurface voids until we visit – or send a robot there to explore.
-In the meanwhile, we are preparing for a future visit to one of these caves by practicing planetary mission-simulation activities here on Earth, using Lava Beds National Monument (LABE) in Northern California as our analog field environment.
+In the meanwhile, we are preparing for a future visit to one of these caves by practicing planetary mission-simulation activities here on Earth, using Lava Beds National Monument (LABE) in Northern California as our analog field environment, with tremendous support from LABE Park Services.

-BRAILLE is the first project of its kind to combine the use of legged robot technology, autonomy software, and remote science operations in a volcanic cave, where the robot is operating independently and away from line-of-sight communication with the surface.
+BRAILLE has been a massive collaboration with over a hundred contributors including NASA scientists, NASA Jet Propulsion Laboratory (JPL) engineers, university professors and students, and over 25 interns.
+It is the first project of its kind to combine the use of legged robot technology, autonomy software, and remote science operations in a volcanic cave, where the robot is operating independently and away from line-of-sight communication with the surface.

-Follow NASA BRAILLE on social media and join the journey to detect life in extreme environments!
+Follow NASA BRAILLE on social media to join the journey and keep up to date with our next field season!